Reporting your project’s outcomes

 • you’ve been working in an area without internet access during the submission period

-If any of these apply, ask your research administrator or manager to email us to ask for an exemption.
+If either of these apply, ask your research administrator or manager to send an email to researchoutcomes@funding.ukri.org to request an exemption.
 We assess each exemption request on its own merit.

 Research administrators or managers can also ask: